Damkols/greenlight/readme.md

 - Imported some packages such as flag, fmt, log/slog, net/http, os, time that will be needed as i proceed with the build

 - Created a config struct to hold port values and current environment value (development| staging| production).

+- Created an application struct that will hold all app dependencies, this will be useful for dependency injection.